Aliens Among US!

 thoan

-In 1970 a private detective named Herald Childe became involved in finding the murderer of his partner who had been killed in a particularly gruesome snuff film and also finding his ex-wife.
-His investigation lead him to an odd assortment of people who were as it turned out shape shifting, extra-dimensional aliens named the Tocs and Ogs.
+In 1970 a private detective named Herald Childe became involved in finding the murderer of his partner who had been killed in a particularly gruesome snuff film.
+His investigation lead him to an odd assortment of people, who seemed to embody the legends of vampires and were-people.
+When Childe got too close to the truth and balked at the investigation they kidnapped his his ex-wife so he would continue it.
+Childe discovered that these odd people were shape shifting, extra-dimensional aliens named the Tocs and Ogs.[1]

 The Tocs and the Ogs had clashed where ever they met.
 They had arrived at at truce but when a party of Tocs had visited earth, followed shortly by a party of Ogs, they had fought a fierce war for the truce did not extend to planets outside of a certain sphere of influence.
 Both had their grails destroyed and their captains killed and so were trapped on earth until a new grail and a new captain could be created.